Skip to content

 Appraisals are typically used during a mortgage process.
 The lender will require an independent property appraisal to ensure it supports the loan.

-Factors that Determine Property Values in Maryland
+What Factors Determine Property Values in Maryland

 The following affect how pricey or affordable property is in various areas of Maryland: